Skip to footer content

 Target Frameworks

 The project targets multiple frameworks: .NET 6 for Android, iOS, macOS (Catalyst), and Windows.
-It supports Windows 10 (version 19041 and above) and Windows 11, but not older versions of operating system like Windows 7, XP, or Vista.
+It supports Windows 10 (version 19041 and above) and Windows 11.

 Conditional Builds and Platforms